It is the medical use of 100% pure oxygen in a pressurized place.

-Pressure changes can cause a “squeeze” or barotrauma in the tissues that surround trapped air within the body, such as the lungs, behind the eardrum, within the sinuses, or trapped under dental fillings.
+Pressure changes can cause a “squeeze” or barotrauma in the tissues surrounding the body’s trapped air, such as the lungs, behind the eardrum, within the sinuses, or trapped under dental fillings.

 Breathing oxygen at high pressure can cause oxygen toxicity.
 Temporarily blurred vision can be caused by inflammation of the lens, which usually resolves in two to four weeks.

-There are reports that cataract can progress after hyperbaric oxygen therapy.
+There are reports that cataracts can progress after hyperbaric oxygen therapy.

 Effects of pressure